Prōtóplasto – an ultra lightweight plastic media installation

 Matthias Leschok | dbt

-MOdular selff-interlocking 3D printed roof
+MOdular self-interlocking 3D printed roof

 The structure’s innovative design and non-traditional layout necessitate a custom space frame.
 This spatial frame is carefully designed to be light enough to be supported by the ultralight HC3DP columns, yet sufficiently rigid to span the considerable distances between them and accommodate the horizontal outer overhang.
 The space frame’s complex topology is further adapted for a modular, support-free radial assembly, with each element specifically tailored to match its corresponding column and position within the overall structure.